Downtown Plains, Georgia. Photo by @benjamingalland

 Franklin D. Roosevelt’s connection to the Warm Springs/Pine Mountain area goes back to his time as New York governor.
 In fact, the scenic and expansive F.D.
 Roosevelt State Park – the largest in Georgia – is mostly on land the president owned.
 You can even picnic at FDR’s favorite outdoor lunch spot at Dowdell’s Knob on the Pine Mountain Trail within the park.

 From the collar of presidential pup Fala to the “dictating machine” Victrola to the room where FDR passed away in 1945, Roosevelt's Little White House State Historic Site in Warm Springs offers a touching and intimate look at the president’s “home away from home” during his long tenure in the nation’s highest office.
 The adjacent museum, recently expanded, is a compelling chronicle focusing on FDR’s Georgia legacy, particularly his remarkable and groundbreaking work to improve the treatment and care of disabled Americans.

-A short drive away is the Roosevelt Pools, where the president and others with disabilities dipped into in the healing waters for which the town is named.
+A short drive away are the Roosevelt Pools, where the president and others with disabilities dipped into in the healing waters for which the town is named.
 Every Labor Day weekend, the pools are filled, and you can take a swim yourself.